ibm-cloud-docs/Backup/mssql-plugin.md

 # Getting started with the SQL Server plug-in
 {: #MSSQLplugin}

-The SQL Server plug-in is installed with the Windows&reg; Agent on the SQL database host.
+The SQL Server plug-in is installed with the Windows Agent on the SQL database host.
 Through the Cloud Backup Portal, you can configure jobs, back up SQL databases to a secure, remote vault, and restore SQL databases.
 {: shortdesc}

 ## Capabilities provided